Categories of quantum liquids II: Introduction

 We work on the $\C$-linear settings unless stated otherwise as in \cite{KZ22}.
 All the results have a $*$-version.
 The results also apply to the $k$-linear settings, where $k$ is an arbitrary field, with some minor exceptions that are clarified at the end of each subsection.

+\textbf{Disclaimer}: Our work is based on the theory of condensation completion for higher categories \cite{GJF19}, a theory which is mathematically incomplete because no concrete model of a weak $n$-category is chosen and the yet-to-be-developed theory of (co)limits is assumed.
+Implementing the technical details in a specific model will be a substantial task.
+However, this approach, as explained in \cite{JF22}, allows us to proceed to study problems that are not explicitly dependent on the higher coherence data.

+We use Theorem$^*$, Proposition$^*$, etc. to remind readers that the results are proven at a physical level of rigor, depending more or less on unproven assertions about higher category theory.

-{\bf Acknowledgments}: We thank Zheng-Cheng Gu, Tian Lan, Yin Tian, Yilong Wang, Xiao-Gang Wen, Yong-Shi Wu, Hao Xu, Zhi-Hao Zhang for helpful discussions.
+{\bf Acknowledgments}: We thank Zheng-Cheng Gu, Tian Lan, Dmitri Nikshych, Yin Tian, Yilong Wang, Xiao-Gang Wen, Yong-Shi Wu, Hao Xu, Zhi-Hao Zhang for helpful discussions.
+We appreciate the constructive comments and suggestions of the referee that have helped us improve the quality of our paper.
 LK is supported by NSFC under Grant No. 11971219 and Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100 and Guangdong Provincial Key Laboratory (Grant No.2019B121203002).
 HZ is supported by NSFC under Grant No. 11871078 and by Startup Grant of Tsinghua University and BIMSA.